tharveyster/react-portfolio/README.md

 # React Portfolio

 ## Description
 In this project, I created a portfolio to display my completed web development projects.
-This was built using React, and the style layout is mobile-first.
+This was built using ```React```, and the style layout is mobile-first.

 The navigation links in the header go to the appropriate sections without refreshing the page.